dhillonajender/Simulation/README.md

 This class is used for defining events and its attributes.This class contains the constructor and the getter – setter methods to access or set the values of various attributes related to event.

-6.PrintStatistics.java
+6. PrintStatistics.java

-This class is used for defining printable number.This class contains the constructor and the getter – setter methods to access or set the values of various attributes related to event.
+This class is used for defining a prinatble instance for each cumstomer.This class contains the constructor and the getter – setter methods to access or set the values of various attributes related to a customer that can be used for printing purpose.